Parenting Can Be a Challenge

 Children feel more comfortable when they know what’s coming next.
 For the same reason, it helps to give advance notice of changes in activity (“You can slide down three more times, and then it’s time to go home”).

 - Learn to recognize anxiety in your child.

 When Irene whines, that is your cue to stop sorting laundry, give her a smile, ask if you can help, and listen closely.
 If you can catch the problem at this early stage, you can prevent challenging behavior.

 - Offer a limited choice when you see trouble coming

 (“Do you want your milk in the red cup or the blue one?”), and guide your child’s behavior by telling him what to do instead of what not to do (“Ask Paul if you can play,” not “Don’t grab”).
 Be patient if he needs exactly the same directions an hour later — he is young, he forgets and he needs to practice.

 - Put yourself in your child’s shoes and try to figure out what he gets from his challenging behavior.

 Does he get your attention (positive or negative)?
 Does he avoid something he dislikes or isn’t good at?
 Does the atmosphere become calmer (or more exciting)?
 Once you know what the challenging behavior brings him, you can help him to get it in a more acceptable way.

 When things don’t go smoothly, take a deep breath and count to five.
 By showing your child that you can handle the situation with a cool head, you become their best role model.

-If you are looking for an environment that may aid in your child’s development, we can help.
+Our Kids Karate program provides an environment that may aid in your child’s development.